-On the winter solstice, the shortest day of the year, the grounds are only open for a little over 9 hours from 7:15am to 4:30pm.
-On the summer solstice, the longest day of the year, you can enjoy the grounds for the over 15 hours from 5:20am to 8:30pm.
+On the winter solstice, the shortest day of the year, the grounds are only open for a little more than 9 hours from about 7:15am to 4:30pm.
+On the summer solstice, the longest day of the year, you can enjoy the grounds for more than 15 hours from about 5:20am to 8:30pm.

-The Primrose Farm office is open Monday to Saturday from 8:00am to 3:00pm.
-During office hours, you can typically expect to find farmers on-site, historic building unlocked, and the livestock more accessible.
+The Primrose Farm office is open Monday to Saturday from 8am to 3pm.
+During office hours, you can typically expect to find farmers on-site, historic buildings unlocked, and the livestock more accessible.

 On Sundays, dedicated volunteers assist us with livestock chores.
 While they may open some of the buildings or offer the occasional tour, we do not have set Sunday office hours.
 If you’d like to stop by and get the full Primrose experience, we recommend a weekday or Saturday visit.

 Furthermore, while livestock chores require daily staffing, on federal holidays we may have abbreviated office hours.